gravitystorm/openstreetmap-carto/INSTALL.md

 This document describes how to manually configure your system for running OpenStreetMap Carto.
 If you prefer quick, platform independent setup for a development environment, without the need to install and configure tools by hand, follow a Docker installation guide in [DOCKER.md](https://github.com/gravitystorm/openstreetmap-carto/blob/master/DOCKER.md).

 ## OpenStreetMap data
 You need OpenStreetMap data loaded into a PostGIS database (see below for [dependencies](#dependencies)).
-These stylesheets expect a database generated with osm2pgsql using the pgsql backend (table names of `planet_osm_point`, etc), the default database name (`gis`), and the [lua transforms](https://github.com/openstreetmap/osm2pgsql/blob/master/docs/lua.md) documented in the instructions below.
+These stylesheets expect a database generated with osm2pgsql using the flex backend and the default database name (`gis`).
+This requires osm2pgsql built from source.

 Start by creating a database